SitholeSF/zutari-unity-2023-siziwe/README.md

 - Click A to see a blue cube moving left
 - Click D to see a pink cube moving right
 - Click W to see a orange cube moving up
-- Click S to see a yellow cube moving down
+- Click S to see a yellow cube moving d

-- On the WeatherAPP scene, click play to see different cities with weather description and current temperature
+ On the WeatherAPP scene, click play to see different cities with weather description and current temperature

 ## API